Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Compensating Transaction : Undo the work performed by a series of steps, which together define an eventually consistent operation.
 - Extensive Parameter Checking: often neglected
 > Be conservative in what you send, be liberal in what you accept (Postel's law / Robustness principle)

+[Rachel Kroll Reliability list]:
+- rollbacks need to be possible
+- new states (enums) need to be forward compatible
+- more than one person should be able to ship a given binary.
+- using weak or ambiguous formats for storage will get us in trouble

 ### APIs, REST vs RPC, microservices